7db9a/homegrown-content-addressable-filesystem/README.md

 # Homegrown content addressable media file system

-Can you hobble together a content addressable media file system with open-source tools 'just laying around'?
+For experimental purposes, can you hobble together a content addressable media file system with open-source tools 'just laying around'?
 Yes, you can!

-This solution doesn't scale, but it works for me as a single user.
+I only care about media files.
+I'm not editing the files after I download it.

 To get right to it, go straight to [Setup](#setup).